lnls-sol/nheengatu-autogenscripts/README.md

  * (BI).list: If exists a BI (BI) in the *.h file, a file with its name will be searched for.
 This file contains the bit <-> name mappings

 #### RT variable naming in RT.list file
-Must abide by the following syntax RT_VARTYPE_NAME.
-Name can be anything the user chooses.
+Must abide by the following syntax RT_VARTYPE_VARNAMEX.
+VARNAME must be one of the following
+ * AI, AO, BI, BO

+X can be a unique number assigned by the user.
 The VARTYPE has to be one of the following
  * BOL, DBL, SGL, I64, I32, I16, I08, U64, U32, U16, U08